grycap/oscar/examples/compss/c/README.md

 ```

 The compilation process will create a folder with the name `master`.
-This folder contains binary program:
+This folder contains the binary program:

 ``` bash
 runcompss --lang=c --project=./xml/templates/project.xml  master/increment $incrementNumber $counter1 $counter2  $counter3 > $OUTPUT_FILE